Supposititious child: In western society

 Supposititious children were a concern in Western society for thousands of years and were different from illegitimate children, who were designated by their paternity.
 Supposititious children were not the offspring of the father.
 Most societies were patrilineal, and the blood link to the father had to be established for the child to lay claim to the inheritance or, at the very least, the paternity could not be in doubt.
 That fear is associated with the term cuckold, borrowing the name of a bird notorious for tricking other birds into raising its chicks as their own.

 In folklore

 Supposititious children appear in myths and legends across many Western countries.
-In some medieval European countries, fairies were believed to sometimes swap out human children with fairy children so that the human parents unsuspectingly raise the fairy child as their own.
+In some medieval European countries, fairies were believed to sometimes swap out human children with fairy children so that the human parents unsuspectingly raise the changeling as their own.
 In these legends, there must be a legitimate child present for the fairies to work their tricks on the human parents.
 These legends played upon the fear medieval men had concerning raising offspring that may not be their own.
-This was particularly a problem among the upper classes, as older men would marry younger women more frequently in the upper classes.
+This was an issue among the rich, as often richer, older men would marry much younger women.